A continuous space model of new economic geography with a quasi-linear log utility function: Numerical simulations

-First, we focus on the effects of the transportation cost and the total population of the immobile workers on the behavior of the solution of the racetrack model, so we only change the parameters $\tau$ and $\Phi$ here.
+First, we focus on the effects of the transportation cost on the behavior of the solution of the racetrack model, so we only change $\tau$ here\footnote{We adopt $\sigma=5.0$ because this is the value used in \citet[p.93]{FujiKrugVenab}.}.

-Let us consider the case where the total population of the immobile workers is so small that the value of $\Phi$ is close to the no black hole threshold $\sigma /(\sigma -1)$ in \eqref{nbh}.
-In this case, the stationary states for each value of $\tau$ are shown in Fig.\ref{fig:low-Phi}.
-Here, we fix $\sigma=5.0$ (so, $\sigma/(\sigma-1)=1.25$) and vary $\tau$ to $0.1, 0.4, 0.6, 0.7, 0.8$, and $0.95$.
-The immobile population is set as $\Phi=1.3$.
+The stationary states for each value of $\tau$ are shown in Figures \ref{fig:tau0.05}-\ref{fig:tau0.42}.
+In each figure, the left subfigure shows the approximated population density $\lambda^*(x),~x\in S$, and the right subfigure shows the approximated realwage $\omega^*(x),~x\in S$.
+Here, we fix $\sigma=5.0$ and vary $\tau$ to $0.05$, $0.1$, $0.2$, $0.3$, $0.35$, and $0.42$.
 When $\tau$ is sufficiently small, a single spike is formed, and the mobile population density in other regions is almost zero.
-As the value of $\tau$ increases, the maximum number of the spikes increases, reaching $6$ at $\tau=0.95$.
+As the value of $\tau$ increases, the maximum number of the spikes increases, reaching $6$ at $\tau=0.41$.

-Let us consider the case where the total population of the immobile workers is sufficiently large and the value of $\Phi$ is sufficiently far from the no black hole threshold $\sigma /(\sigma -1)$ in \eqref{nbh}.
-The stationary states for each value of $\tau$ are shown in Fig.\ref{fig:high-Phi}.
-Again, we fix $\sigma=5.0$ (so, $\sigma/(\sigma-1)=1.25$) and vary $\tau$ to $0.1, 0.2, 0.4, 0.6, 0.7$, and $0.9$.
-The immobile population is set as $\Phi=3.0$.
-As before, when the value of $\tau$ is sufficiently small, a single spike emerges.
-Similarly, as the value of $\tau$ increases, the maximum number of the spikes increases, reaching $6$ at $\tau=0.9$.